Sign Up As A Member

 • Concessions & Merch: 15%

-The US Open has significantly higher attendance, so their ticket sales far exceed that of Wimbledon, which is roughly the same as the French Open.
-Here’s a quick comparison of attendance numbers in 2019 for each of the majors.
+The US Open has significantly higher attendance, so its ticket sales far exceed those of Wimbledon, which is roughly the same as the French Open.
+Here’s a quick comparison of last year’s attendance numbers for each of the majors.

 In 2015, the tournament recorded revenues of €187.3 million, which is how organizers can afford to pay huge prizes.
 However, as you’d imagine, the French Open has plenty of expenses.
 From ongoing maintenance and expansion of facilities at the Stade Roland Garros to marketing, insurance, and staff, to name a few, there are a lot of costs to cover.

 The French Tennis Federation pays the least compared to the other Grand Slam tournaments, but the amount aligns with the figures you’d expect from one of the world’s biggest tennis tournaments.
-Here’s how the French Open stacked up against the other majors in 2022.
+Here’s how the French Open stacked up against the other majors in the prior year.

 Grand Slam Native Currency US Dollars